John Paul is a recently retired academic with a background in psychology and philosophy.

 It is important to note that ITP, Hoffman's theory of perception, does not require the adoption of conscious realism.
 They are independent theories even though they can be linked into a consistent theoretical framework.
 This is good, for I find ITP compelling and rooted in perceptual science, albeit reinterpreted.
 On the other hand, conscious realism in its current formulation, although logically consistent, is entirely speculative and only most broadly outlined.

 Hoffman, it seems to me, is attempting to develop a theory of perception—and of consciousness, more generally—that seeks to transcend mainstream theories still ultimately based upon classical physics.
 His is a worthwhile move.
 The cognitive sciences will eventually have to face the fact that contemporary physical science demands a dramatic reorientation of our way of thinking about the world and the role of consciousness in comprehending it.
 Perhaps the long-lasting absence of progress in tackling what philosopher of science David Chalmers has dubbed the "hard problem" of consciousness will be linked to such a state of affairs.
-That sounds like a fine topic for another essay.
+A fine topic for another essay.